tomjoht/tomjoht.github.io/_docs/ai/docapis_ai_fix_bugs.md

 If this sounds familiar, welcome to the club.
 Making doc updates from an assortment of bugs isn't at the top of my favorite activities.
 I can't tell you how many times I've gathered up a long list of doc fixes needed based on bugs only to abandon them after a short while.
 The work is tedious and often doesn't have hard deadlines.

 Plus, once the engineers have resolved the bug, they've moved on to other work.
 If you ask them questions, they have to re-familiarize themselves with the bug's context as well.
-The user who complained was usually notified about the fix, and since no one else is making a fuss about the bug, the priority of the doc update fizzles.
-Tech writers also tend to focus most of their energy on documentation for the next release, not on bug fixes for existing APIs.
+The user who complained was usually notified about the fix, and since no one else is making a fuss about the bug, the priority of the update fizzles.
+Tech writers also tend to focus most of their energy on documentation for the next release, not on bug fixes for existing code.

 {% include random_ad3.html %}